-Being a Trojan means a commitment to our faith, to academic success, and to being involved inside and outside the BCHS community.
-Our students are supported by over 50 years of history and tradition.
-In our role as the Archdiocese of Indianapolis North Deanery High School, it remains our mission to serve all students who seek a rigorous and authentic Catholic education.
-We achieve that by maintaining an inclusive learning environment that offers innovative programs.
-This includes almost 50 honors and Advanced Placement and Dual Credit courses, along with a robust Academic Support Program.
-In addition, our College Career & Readiness Score is well above the state average at 78.8%.
+Being a Bishop Chatard Trojan means commitment to faith, to academic success, and to being involved inside and outside the BCHS community.
+Our students are supported by over sixty years of history and tradition.
+In our role as the North Deanery high school for the Archdiocese of Indianapolis, it remains our mission to serve the nine parishes of the North Deanery and other students who seek a rigorous and authentic Catholic education.
+We achieve this by maintaining a robust learning environment and innovative programs including over fifty honors, Advanced Placement and Dual Credit courses, along with a comprehensive Academic Support Program.
+In addition, our College Career & Readiness Score is well above the state average!

-Bishop Chatard students enjoy the benefits of a low student-to-teacher ratio-13:1, and an average class size of 18.
-This allows our students to be given the attention necessary by our amazing faculty to succeed and excel in their academics.
+Bishop Chatard students enjoy the benefits of a low student-to-teacher ratio at 13:1.
+This affords our students the necessary attention from our amazing faculty to succeed and excel in their academics.